New Zealand Life

 everything my brother and I ate.

-A 'health fanatic' is someone who is very motivated to keep a healthy body and eat healthy food.
+A 'health fanatic' is someone who is extremely driven to keep a healthy body and eat healthy food.
 Notice the following:

 - She's always been a heath fanatic, and it has made

-My mother was raised on a farm land, but I was raised in
+My mother was raised on a farm, but I was raised in

 the bush or like a forest.

-Here, 'bush' refers to an area of land that has not been cleared for habitation.
-It is still in its natural form and is usually unexplored and uninhabitable.
+Here, 'bush' refers to an area of land that has not been cleared for development.
+It is still in its natural form.
 Notice the following:

-- We are building a cabin in the bush right now.
+- We are building a cabin in the bush right now to get away from it all.

 - It was hard to adjust to life in the city after so many